SanthanaRajagopalan/PhotoshopScript/README.md

 PhotoshopScript
 ===============

-Photoshop scripts to make life easier
+Photoshop script to extract and rasterize layers